 - Jade City, Fonda Lee – I love fantasy and this seems to be a good one. ✔️Finished in May 2019

 - Strange the Dreamer, Laini Taylor – and here is another fantasy one with great reviews. ✔️Done in January 2019

 - Finishing the All Roads Lead Home, L.L.
 Ward series – I read the first one and really enjoyed it and just realized there are three more.

-- Book or author that won a Pulitzer Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro
+- Book or author that won a Nobel Prize – thinking about The Unconsoled or The Burried Giant, Kazuo Ishiguro

 Non-Fiction & Guidance Books

 - Non-violent communication: A language of life, Marshall A. Rosenberg – I’ve started this one in 2018 but didn’t get done.
 This is something I need to work through so I will continue and hopefully finish.

 - The Creative Habit: Learn stand use it for Life, Twyla Tharp – other book I am working on far too long.
 For some reason it’s not really captivating but everyone references to it.
 So this year I’ll give it another try.